-Readers who have never been to a performance at the Royal Opera House, for whatever reason, will be able to see The Royal Ballet perform The Nutcracker on Saturday 8 December from as little as £5 up to only £19.50 per person for the best seats in the house, and there will be a series of fun activities for all ages throughout the building prior to the performance.
+People who have never been to a performance at the Royal Opera House will be able to see The Royal Ballet perform The Nutcracker on Saturday 14 December at 1.30pm from as little as £1.
+Other seats are are available for £5 and £9.50 with the best seats in the house only £19.50 per person.
+There will be a series of fun activities for all ages throughout the building prior to the performance.

-Thanks to the Paul Hamlyn Christmas Treats and The Sun, thousands of people who had not previously been to a performance at the Royal Opera House have been able to enjoy opera and ballet at the famous Covent Garden theatre, with many returning again and again – it is time you joined in too.
+Thanks to the Paul Hamlyn Christmas Treats, thousands of people who had not previously been to a performance at the Royal Opera House have been able to enjoy opera and ballet at the famous Covent Garden theatre, with many returning again and again – it is time you joined in too.

 The Nutcracker – what is it all about?

 From the very first notes of Tchaikovsky’s overture of The Nutcracker, a sense of mystery and magic pervades the theatre as Herr Drosselmeyer sets in train the events that will see his beloved nephew, Hans Peter, freed from the enchantment of the evil Mouse King by the resourceful Clara.